padrinobook/padrinobook/02-04-user-profile.md

     end

-What we need to do now for our test is to to mock a request and set the the uer id of some of our test user in the session hash.
+What we need to do now for our test is to to mock a request and set the user id of some of our test user in the session hash.
 To create a new session we will use [Rack::Test::Session](https://github.com/brynary/rack-test/blob/master/lib/rack/test.rb#L25) and mock the `last_request` method call of the `session` method of our `spec_helper`: